-Originally from Western Australia, Oliver Crofts is currently in his first year at the Australian National Academy of Music (ANAM), training under the guidance of Melbourne Symphony Orchestra Principal Clarinet, David Thomas.
+Oliver Crofts commenced his training at the Australian National Academy of Music (ANAM) in 2020, as part of the Professional Performance Program.
+He is currently in his second year, training under the guidance of Melbourne Symphony Orchestra Principal Clarinet, David Thomas.

-In 2019, Oliver performed in a masterclass for Andreas Ottensamer (Principal Clarinet, Berlin Philharmonic Orchestra), as part of the WA Symphony Orchestra’s Young and Emerging Artists Program.
+In 2019, Oliver performed in a masterclass for Andreas Ottensamer (Principal Clarinet, Berliner Philharmoniker), as part of the WA Symphony Orchestra’s Young and Emerging Artists Program.
 In 2018, he was also invited to perform for Sabine Meyer in a Musica Viva masterclass.
-He has also performed in masterclasses for Nicola Boud, Jose Franch-Ballester and the Australian Brandenburg Quartet.
+Oliver has performed in masterclasses for Nicola Boud, Jose Franch-Ballester and the Australian Brandenburg Quartet.

-Musician Beneficiary Support generously provided by the Simon Lee Foundation and ANAMsyndicate - Barbara Bedwell, Elaine Harty
+Musician Beneficiary Support generously provided by the Simon Lee Foundation and ANAMsyndicate - Barbara Bedwell, Elaine Harty, Barbara Friday

 Photo by Pia Johnson